A question came up today about when to use hard, medium, and low firing enamels.

 Low firing enamels maybe fired in the 1300’s or even in the 1400’s with less time.

-You can fire at a higher temperature so it fuses quickly not allowing the copper to oxidize.
 Another way to balance this is to use finer grit of enamel.
 The finer grit will fuse quicker than a larger grit of enamel without allowing oxygen to get to the copper.
-This allows the enamellist to achieve that beautiful gold or stunning golden orange copper color.
+Without oxidation the enamelist achieves that beautiful gold or stunning golden orange copper color.

-It is best to know the fusing points of all your enamels so you know which ones to apply as a base or flux.
-Your base coat of enamel or known as flux, should be the hardest enamel you are applying to your base metal so you do not have these problems.
+It is best to know the fusing points of all your enamels not only so you know which ones to apply as a base coat of enamel known as flux, which should be the hardest enamel, to avoid the lower layer to rise above the secondary layers as seen below.

 Above the flux was a lower firing enamel than the top coats.
-So as the top layers melted the flux rose up and the top layer of enamel sank down.
+So as the top layers melted the flux rose up along the edges and the top layer of enamel puddled in the center.

 2) Same here,

-The flux coat of enamel was not hard enough to prevent the following layers of enamel from touching the sliver.
-And the brownish color of enamel is just burnt.
+In this next image flux coat of enamel was not hard enough to prevent the following layers of enamel from touching the sliver.
+And the brownish color of enamel is burning.